 ASCT: Atlantis Source Connectivity Toolbox

-for source-based connectivity on EEG/MEG signals
+for source-based connectivity analysis on EEG/MEG signals

 The Atlantis Source Connectivity Toolbox (ASCT) is an open-source software designed for a complete analysis of directional connectivity on EEG and MEG datasets.